MacBook Air (Intel-based): Redesign (2010–2017)

 On June 11, 2012, Apple updated the line with Intel Ivy Bridge dual-core Core i5 and i7 processors, HD Graphics 4000, faster memory and flash storage speeds, USB 3.0, an upgraded 720p FaceTime camera, and a thinner MagSafe 2 charging port.
-It was the first MacBook Air model to support 8 macOS versions, OS X Mountain Lion 10.8 through macOS Catalina 10.15.

 On June 10, 2013, Apple updated the line with Haswell processors, Intel HD Graphics 5000, and 802.11ac Wi-Fi.
 The standard memory was upgraded to 4 GB, with a maximum configuration of 8 GB.
 Storage started at 128 GB SSD, with options for 256 GB and 512 GB.
-The Haswell considerably improved battery life from the previous models, and the models are capable of 9 hours on the 11-inch model and 12 hours on the 13-inch model; a team of reviewers exceeded expected battery life ratings during their test.
-The Mid 2013 model is second MacBook Air that supported 9 macOS versions, OS X Mountain Lion 10.8 through macOS Big Sur 11.
+The Haswell considerably improved battery life from the previous models, and the models are capable of nine hours on the 11-inch model and 12 hours on the 13-inch model; a team of reviewers exceeded expected battery life ratings during their test.
+The mid-2013 model is second MacBook Air that supported nine macOS versions: OS X Mountain Lion 10.8 through macOS Big Sur 11.

 In March 2015, the models were refreshed with Broadwell processors, Intel HD Graphics 6000, Thunderbolt 2, and faster storage and memory.
 In 2017, the 13-inch model received a processor speed increase from 1.6 GHz to 1.8 GHz and the 11-inch model was discontinued.
 The 2017 model remained available for sale after Apple launched the Retina MacBook Air in 2018.
 It was discontinued in July 2019.
 Before its discontinuation it was Apple's last notebook with USB Type-A ports, MagSafe (until it was reintroduced in 2021), a non-Retina display, a backlit rear Apple logo, and the startup chime (until the introduction of macOS Big Sur in 2020).

 Design and upgradability

-Although MacBook Air components are officially non-user-replaceable, third parties do sell upgrade kits for the SSDs.
-The flash memory and battery are enclosed in the casing, and the RAM is soldered onto the motherboard.
-The flash memory is difficult to access and has a 128 MB cache and a mSATA connection (updated to a proprietary PCIe interface) to the motherboard.
+Although MacBook Air components are officially non-user-replaceable, third parties do sell replacement batteries and SSD upgrade kits.
+Both battery and SSD can be replaced opening the back of the case, but the RAM is soldered onto the motherboard and can not be upgraded.
+The flash memory has a 128 MB cache and a mSATA connection (updated to a proprietary PCIe interface) to the motherboard.
+Adaptors are available to fit standard M.2 2280 form factor SSDs.
+Firmware upgrades installed in macOS High Sierra are needed to support large SSDs.